ssebs/go-mmp/README.md

 **Mini Macro Pad (go-mmp)** is a tool for creating and running macros, shortcuts, and other automated actions at the press of a button.

-It works with hardware like Arduino-based macro pads or directly through a desktop GUI, making it versatile for various workflows.
+It works with hardware like Arduino-based macro pads or directly through a desktop GUI.

 **Table of Contents:** <!-- omit in toc -->
 - [What kind of macros can you make?](#what-kind-of-macros-can-you-make)